aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/create-or-load-a-document/detect-file-format-and-check-format-compatibility/_index.md

 When all the files are collected, the rest of the work is done by the **DetectFileFormat** method, which checks the file format.

-The following code example shows how to iterate over the collected list of files, check the format of each file, and moves each file to the appropriate folder:
+The following code example demonstrates how to iterate over the collected list of files, check the format of each file, and moves each file to the appropriate folder:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-CheckFormat-CheckFormatCompatibility.cpp" >}}